Joseph Leboit: World War II years

 In the years before American entry into World War II, Leboit was struck by the irrelevance of esthetically driven art.
 His best known work, Tranquility (1936), depicts an artist wearing a gas mask, with two dogs at his feet, calmly completing a cubist painting while through a window, the viewer sees planes flying over the ruins of a town.
 This work was included in the exhibit "Facing Fascism" at the Museum of the City of New York in 2007 and in the exhibition ‘The American Scene: Prints from Hopper to Pollock’ at the British Museum in 2008.
 Tranquility was cited by museum director Neil MacGregor as ‘as well as referencing the great names and artistic currents it allows you to read a whole other set of narratives about the history of twentieth-century America.’.
 However, the critic Robert Hughes grouped Tranquility with many of the prints from the exhibit as overly literary and lacking in artistic skill, calling it "indignantly quaint in a cartoony way."
 Continuing his engagement in leftist politics, Leboit was involved, in 1942 in the foundation of the Artists' League of America and in that of Artists for Victory.
 The latter organization eventually enrolled over 10,000 artists, and held exhibits at the Metropolitan Museum of Art and at military hospitals in support of the United States effort in World War II.
 Part of the program of the organization was advocacy of the Western allies opening a second front to relieve pressure on the Soviet Union.
 As head of the Graphic Arts committee for Artists for Victory, Leboit organized the exhibit "America in the War", which opened in 26 American museums on October 20, 1943.
 His woodcut, Herrenvolk currently in the collections of the Art Institute of Chicago and of the Library of Congress was entered in the section of the exhibit called "The Nature of the Enemy" and depicts two Nazi soldiers eating and drinking next to the corpse of a woman.

 While not a member of the Communist Party of the United States, Leboit knew many of its leaders, and was sympathetic to their views.
 His illustrations appeared in the communist periodical New Masses and in Art Front.
 During the war, he was also employed as a staff artist for the left-leaning evening newspaper PM, contributing cartoons, sketches and maps.
 Among other artists at PM at the time were Theodor Geisel, later known as Dr. Seuss and Ad Reinhardt, one of the founding Abstract Expressionists.
 Leboit also exhibited at the ACA gallery in New York City around this time.

+He participated in the Index of American Design, which can be found at the National Gallery of Art in Washington, DC.
+See his artist page on the NGA website.